shrine-maiden-heavy-industries/torii-hdl/docs/index.md

 # Torii-HDL

-Torii is a toolkit for developing hardware based on digital logic, it consists of the　[Torii <abbr title="Hardware Definition Language">HDL</abbr>], the [standard library], the simulator, and the build system.
-It covers all steps of the typical <abbr title="Field Programmable Gate Array">FPGA</abbr> development workflow while not restricting the choice of tools, allowing existing [Verilog], [SystemVerilog], and [VHDL] code to be integrated into the design, while also allow for Torii to be seamlessly integrated into the flow for other [Verilog] design flows.
+Torii is a toolkit for developing hardware based on digital logic, it consists of the [Torii {abbr}`HDL (Hardware Definition Language)`], the [standard library], the simulator, and the build system.
+It covers all steps of the typical {abbr}`FPGA (Field Programmable Gate Array)` development workflow while not restricting the choice of tools, allowing existing [Verilog], [SystemVerilog], and [VHDL] code to be integrated into the design, while also allow for Torii to be seamlessly integrated into the flow for other [Verilog] design flows.

 For more information on Torii, see the [Introduction] and check out the [Getting Started] guide for how to get up and running with Torii.